Huge Hilltop Home in San Francisco Feels Surprisingly Cozy

-… but small-feeling structures and spaces do not have to have negative connotations.
-For some of us: a little-looking house feels more like home than a huge-seeming mansion.
-Skip for a moment the key close-to-San-Fransisco location, scenic forest surroundings, ideal hilltop positioning and even the fact that the home has received a rare LEED Platinum certification … and simply look instead at how comfortable in scale and style the designers managed to make this physically gigantic domicile feel inside and out.
+Small-feeling structures and spaces do not have to have negative connotations.
+For some of us, a compact house feels more like home than a huge mansion.
+Skip for a moment the key close-to-San-Francisco location, scenic forest surroundings, ideal positioning and even the fact that the home has received a rare LEED Platinum certification … and simply look instead at how comfortable in scale and style the designers managed to make this massive hilltop home feel inside and out.

 Balconies and terraces were used by SB Architects (images by Mariko Reed) not only to provide views out but also manage to make the whole house feel like a series of small and organic structures, like the classic kind of European castle built up slowly by hand over time.